MarsBased/marsbased-website-old/_posts/2015-04-09-Lessons-Learned-One-Year-Running-Our-Own-Business.markdown

 One of the things we have had to learn so far is business development.
 Since none of us had a full sales background, we decided to have one person dedicated 100% to this area.

 Having a full-time member focused on business development is something most early-stage development shops do not have.
-For us, it has allowed us to build a consistent image on the social networks, a blog, a good ranking on the search engines and a frequent offline presence (organising <a href="http://www.startupgrind.cat" title="Startup Grind Barcelona website" target="_blank">Startup Grind Barcelona</a>, building the <a href="http://marsbased.com/blog/2013/11/07/start-up-circle-barcelona/" title="Blog post about Startup Circle" target="_blank">Startup Circle</a> community and attending an average of two events per week).
+For us, it has allowed us to build a consistent image on the social networks, a blog, a good ranking on the search engines and a frequent offline presence (organizing <a href="http://www.startupgrind.cat" title="Startup Grind Barcelona website" target="_blank">Startup Grind Barcelona</a>, building the <a href="http://marsbased.com/blog/2013/11/07/start-up-circle-barcelona/" title="Blog post about Startup Circle" target="_blank">Startup Circle</a> community and attending an average of two events per week).

 <strong>Lesson learned</strong>: Sales are a service company’s fuel.
 Invest big time in this.